 Students from Vernon, Coldstream and Electoral Areas B or C, who are entering into or returning to full-time studies at a university, college or technical school majoring in accredited Performing Arts or Performing Arts Management programs; OR registered in a recognized apprenticeship program in the Performing Arts, may apply for a bursary.

-Deadline for 2019 Bursary applications will be announced in the Spring of 2019.
+Deadline for 2019 Bursary applications is Monday, September 16, 2019.
+Recipients will be announced in the following week.

 Notification & Announcement